bsolomon1124/misc/azure/azure_notes.md

 **Microsoft Azure Information Protection** (AIP): helps organizations classify and optionally protect documents and emails by applying labels.

-- Labels can be applied automatically based on rules and conditions, manually, or a combination of both where users are guided by recommendations.
+- Labels can be applied automatically based on rules and conditions, manually, or a combination of both where users are guided by recommendations
 - You can track and control how the content is used after it is classified/labeled: for example, track access to documents

 **Azure Advanced Threat Protection (Azure ATP)**: identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.